 Employees in travel status are expected to exercise good judgment when incurring travel costs.
 An employee shall be reimbursed for reasonable and necessary travel expenses actually incurred in the performance of official duties in accordance with the travel schedule amounts and provisions herein.
+Reimbursements may not cover the entire cost of an employee's expenses if they exceed the limitations established within the UTSAs by the DPM Administrator.

-Employees are encouraged to plan all travel with the principles of fiscal austerity and energy conservation in mind and to make maximum use of telephone, facsimile machines, postal service, email, teleconferencing, Web-Casts and other technical applications as a way to minimize the need to travel.
+Employees are encouraged to plan all travel with the principles of fiscal austerity and energy conservation in mind and to make maximum use of telephone, facsimile machines, postal service, e-mail, teleconferencing, webcasts and other technical applications as a way to minimize the need to travel.
+Employees and agencies should utilize official state provided purchasing cards when available or to have travel expenses coordinated and billed centrally to the agency (as opposed to personally paying for the expense and having it reimbursed) whenever practicable.